 The City of Spokane has developed and is now implementing through its Wastewater Department a stormwater management plan to control the impacts of non-point source pollution resulting from storm water runoff which can affect the beneficial uses of the Spokane River, Latah Creek, and Spokane Valley/Rathdrum Prairie Aquifer.
-The City's stormwater management plan can be found on the City's website.
+The City's stormwater management plan can be found on the City's website at: https://static.spokanecity.org/documents/publicworks/stormwater/management/2014-stormwater-management-program.pdf.